BorysNie/aws-bootcamp-cruddur-2023/journal/week1.md

 docker rmi $(docker image ls --all --quiet)
 ```
 - Docker remove **all**!<br>
-The following will remove all stopped containers, custom networks and dangling images as well as build cache be cautious!
+The following will remove all stopped containers, custom networks, volumes and dangling images as well as build cache be cautious!
 ```sh
 docker system prune --all --force --volumes
 ```